dillonchewwx/dillonchewwx/README.md

 - 👋 Hi, I’m @dillonchewwx
-- 👀 I’m interested in exploiting biotechnology to solve industrial and sustainability related issues, especially through Systems & Synthetic Biology methods.
+- 👀 I’m interested in exploiting biotechnology to solve healthcare, industrial and sustainability related issues.
 - 🌱 I’m currently working in the area of metagenomics and self-learning Bioinformatics, Data Analytics and Machine Learning.
 - 💞️ I’m looking to exchange ideas and collaborate on bio-related projects in any of the abovementioned areas.
 - 📫 Feel free to reach me on [Linkedin](https://www.linkedin.com/in/dillonchewwx/)